Employment Opportunities

 Inclusion Agency

 Gowrie SA has Australian Government funding to operate the state-wide Inclusion Agency in South Australia as part of the Inclusion Support Program (ISP).
-The Gowrie SA Inclusion Agency is looking for a committed new colleague, working part time (0.6 FTE), based in (Whyalla).
-The Inclusion Professional will work with early education and care services to provide advice and assistance to build service capacity for the inclusion of children and offers support in relation to specific children's inclusion.
+The Gowrie SA Inclusion Agency is looking for a committed new colleague, working Part-time, based at our Findon site.
+The Inclusion Professional will work with early education and care services to provide advice and assistance to build service capacity for the inclusion of children and offers support to specific children’s inclusion.

 Job Tasks and Responsibilities